clux/facemaulers/east/velddrinnsshar.md

 Also got a teleport circle, can go to Maerimydra.
 Arklem can port there.

+## Development
+- Irae arrives with staff to summon Kiaransalee
+- Gets good few weeks for herself while party gears up in Brass + fixes Neverwinter
+- Felgolos is spying on her

 ## History
 The Crones obtained a voidstone, and placed it within the Acropolis in order to sustain a gate to the Shadowfell, to summon an army of undead.

+## NPC: Antoine Lastfever
+broken french accent. no h sound. uvular r (back of throat), dark l. last syllable weight. what does he want?

 ## Hazards / Environment
 ### Ward Spell